nicolaslsoto/Haskell-Erlang/README.md

 # Haskell
-Haskell Problems and Solutions from COP4020 - Programming Languages
+Haskell & Erlang Problems and Solutions from COP4020 - Programming Languages